-The School of Pharmacy offers two PhD programs:
+The School of Pharmacy offers two PhD programs.

-PhD in Pharmaceutical Health Services Research (PHSR)
+PhD in Pharmaceutical Health Services Research (PHSR):

-The primary mission of the Pharmaceutical Health Services Research PhD Program at the University of Maryland is to train strong researchers in the theory, practical experience, and decision-making skills needed to address a wide range of pharmacy related problems.
+The primary mission of the PhD in PHSR program at the School of Pharmacy is to train strong researchers in the theory, practical experience, and decision-making skills needed to address a wide range of pharmacy related problems.
 The dynamic health care environment has created a number of critical factors that are constantly shaping and reshaping the health policies of the United States and countries around the world.
-Areas of concentration in the program include behavioral science, pharmaceutical policy, pharmacoeconomics, and pharmacoepidemiology.
-In this program students can:
+Research areas include:

-PhD in Pharmaceutical Sciences (PSC)
+PhD in Pharmaceutical Sciences (PSC):